uncertainty-toolbox/uncertainty-toolbox/docs/glossary.md

 assuming we make distributional predictions, the confidence of a prediction is the probability attributed to that prediction according to the predicted distribution [(Guo et al., 2017)](https://arxiv.org/pdf/1706.04599.pdf).

-For example, suppose our task is to predict the outcome of the world's greatest tennis player, [Nick Kyrgios](https://youtu.be/RaqRV9Kpy9A?t=6), and we're interested in predicting the binary outcome, win or lose.
+For example, suppose our task is to predict the match outcome of the world's greatest tennis player, [Nick Kyrgios](https://youtu.be/RaqRV9Kpy9A?t=6), and we're interested in predicting the binary outcome, win or lose.
 We make an accurate prediction with a Bernoulli distribution that attributes 85% probability of loss (and 15% probability of a win).
 Then our *confidence* in predicting a loss is 85%.